UCLALibrary/uclalib_role_nodejs/README.md

 uclalib_role_nodejs
 =========

-Ansible role to install Nodejs on a RHEL7 system.
+Ansible role to install Nodejs on a RHEL system.

 Requirements
 ------------